ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 ## Domain model
-The domain model for our Chirp application consists of two entities represented by the classes Cheep and Author.
+The domain model for our Chirp application consists of two entities represented by the classes Cheep, Author, along with the class Follow, which is a relation between two Authors.
-Our domain model also consists of the class Follow which represents a relation between two Authors.
-Instead of using objects as our references between Follow and Author we use strings, as well as in the likes relation.
 Author inherits from Microsoft.AspNetCore.Identity's IdentityUser.
+While we use object references between Cheep and Author, our "Likes" list and our Follow object instead use the name of an author to reference it.\
 ![](images/DomainModelChirp.drawio.png) \
 *Illustration of our domain model*